LuanAdemi/GroceryListPredictor/PRecommender.md

 Next up, we initialize a LSTM network for each found centroid and start a weighted training on the whole dataset, where the representation of each data point is based on the euclidean distance from the centroid.

-This will create _k_ LSTM networks which are specialized on the data of the nearest data points (the users).
+This will create $k$ LSTM networks which are specialized on the data of the nearest data points (the users).

 This method proposes some key advantages, making it a good one to choose: